hgstp/PmR/Funktionen.md

 ## Jede Operation ist ein Funktionsaufruf

->    “To understand computations in R, two slogans are helpful:

->       Everything that exists is an object.
->       Everything that happens is a function call."

->    — John Chambers

 Alle Operationen bestehen aus Funktionsaufrufen.
 Also auch `+, -, /,:, for, if, while` oder `[]`und `$`.
 Dies sieht man an diesem Beispiel